-The staff and Governors at Hill West Primary School are committed to ensuring the highest possible school attendance for all its pupils.
+Hill West Primary School is committed to ensuring the highest possible school attendance for all its pupils.
 We understand that all pupils benefit from regular school attendance.
 To this end we will do all we can to encourage parents/carers to ensure that the children in their care achieve maximum possible attendance and that any problems that prevent full attendance are identified and acted on promptly.

 Our aim at Hill West is quite simple.
-We will work alongside parents and families to ensure that pupil attendance is well above the national average.
-We will do this so that we can ensure that our children have the best possible chance to achieve at school and that they can begin their adult lives with at least the same chances as those others they will be competing with in their future lives of training and employment.
+We will work alongside parents and families to ensure that pupil attendance is excellent.
+We will do this so that we can ensure that our children have the best possible chance to achieve at school and that they can begin their adult lives with at least the same chances as others whom they may be competing with in their future lives of training and employment.

 We expect that all pupils will:

 - attend school appropriately prepared for the day

 We expect that all parents/carers/persons who have day to day responsibility for the children will:

 - encourage regular school attendance and be aware of their legal responsibilities

 - ensure that the child/children in their care arrive at school punctually prepared for the school day

 - ensure that they contact the school whenever the child/children is/are unable to attend school

 - contact the school on the first day of the child’s absence and send a note on their return to school